 The most satisfying part of my work is helping women take action, quiet those fears, and take control of their finances, family and life.
 I have seen how by partnering with a competent, trusted professional can transform a woman, and help her reclaim her power, for whatever is most important to her.

 Molly Ward is an financial advisor with more than 20 years of professional experience.
-She serves on the very selective Elite Producer Group board within AXA Advisors.
-A Texas A&M graduate, she started her career in financial services and joined AXA Advisors in 1998.
+She serves on the very selective Elite Producer Group board within Equitable Advisors.
+A Texas A&M graduate, she started her career in financial services and joined Equitable Advisors in 1998.
 Molly earned the prestigious Certified Financial Planner(R) designation in 2000, when she was one of just five women under age 30 in the state of Texas to accomplish this rigorous credentialing, and is named a Five Star Wealth Manager in the Texas Monthly Magazine.
 Molly lives with her three children and yellow lab George in Houston, where she is on the board of her local library, and member and former associates roundtable Chair of James A Baker III Institute at Rice University.
 She is a competitive runner, paddleboarder, and Olympic distance triathlete.
 Molly hosts weekly Fajita Fridays for her family and neighbors and never has her nails done, and feels perfectly OK about it.